Annual house price growth ‘not far off average UK earnings’

 The average UK house price hit a new record high of £282,753 in March after increasing by nearly the equivalent of average earnings over the past year.

-House prices have risen by 18.2%, or £43,577 on average, since the first UK lockdowns around two years ago, according to an index from Halifax.
+House prices have risen by 18.2 per cent, or £43,577 on average, since the first UK lockdowns around two years ago, according to an index from Halifax.

-Property values increased by 1.4% month on month, or £3,860 on average in cash terms, and were 11.0% higher than a year earlier.
+Property values have increased by 1.4 per cent month on month, or £3,860 on average in cash terms, and were 11 per cent higher than a year earlier.

 “The story behind such strong house price inflation remains unchanged: limited supply and strong demand, despite the prospect of increasing pressure on households’ finances.